Tables

 Header cells must be marked up with <th>, and data cells with <td> to make tables accessible.
 For more complex tables, explicit associations may be needed using scope, id, and headers attributes.

-The lack of table headers violates the WCAG 2.1 1.3.1 Info and Relationships standard.
+A lack of table headers violates the WCAG 2.1 1.3.1 Info and Relationships standard.

 For more information regarding Table Accessibility, please check out the following: